Huddersfield Central Cricket League

+History

 The league was founded in December 1913.
 The league's first matches, with 9 member teams, began in May 1914.
 Primrose Hill was the first champion.

-In 1919. the league amalgamated with the Holme and Dearne Valley League after some founder clubs left to join the Huddersfield District League.
+In 1919 the league amalgamated with the Holme and Dearne Valley League after some founder clubs left to join the Huddersfield District League.

 Teams in this league were based in the town of Huddersfield, in the Colne and Holme Valleys surrounding the town, from the Spen Valley, from the nearby city of Wakefield and South Yorkshire towns of Penistone and Barnsley.

+Holden and Tinker Cups

 In 1928 a knockout competition was held for the 1st XI teams called the Holden Cup.
 The first winners were Skelmanthorpe.
 It was renamed the Allsop Cup in 1952 in honour of former Cumberworth United player Friend Allsop.
 Scholes won this competition a record 9 times.

 The knockout competition for 2nd XI teams called the Tinker Cup and was first held in 1929.
 Denby Dale won this competition the most times, six.